zuixjs/zuix-web-starter/source/pages/docs/pages-layout.md

 ### `pubDate`

 The date to show as publishing date.
+This field has the precedence over `order` field when sorting pages collections.

 ### `keywords`